VieyraCalistro/Jumble_Game/README.md

 •	Make as many guesses as you can in the time frame to increase the possibility of guessing the correct word.

-•	Guessing other words stored in the .txt file will also give you points.
+•	Guessing other words stored in the .txt file will also give you points, as long as guessed word is at least three characters in length.